Nadia van Dyne

 Nadezhda "Nadia" van Dyne (née Pym) is a superhero appearing in American comic books published by Marvel Comics.
-Created by Mark Waid and Alan Davis, the character first appeared in Free Comic Book Day 2016 Civil War II (July 2016), and was loosely inspired by the Marvel Cinematic Universe character Hope van Dyne, played by Evangeline Lilly, in-turn loosely inspired by the Marvel Comics 2 supervillain Hope Pym.
+Created by Mark Waid and Alan Davis, the character first appeared in Free Comic Book Day 2016 Civil War II (July 2016), and was loosely inspired by the Marvel Cinematic Universe character Hope van Dyne, played by Evangeline Lilly, in-turn based on the MC2 character Hope Pym created by Tom DeFalco and Ron Frenz, with 'Nadia' derived from the Russian for 'hope'.

 The daughter of Hank and Maria Pym, Nadia was raised as an assassin of the Red Room before escaping with the use of her father's Pym Particles and becoming the Unstoppable Wasp.
 Like her predecessor and stepmother, Janet van Dyne, Nadia is depicted as having the ability to shrink to a height of several centimeters, fly by means of insectoid wings, and fire bioelectric energy blasts, while like her biological father, she has bipolar disorder.
 She is a founding member of G.I.R.L. as well as a longtime leader of the organization.

 Publication history and creation

-Nadia van Dyne first appeared in Free Comic Book Day 2016 Civil War II in July 2016 and was "created as a comic version of Evangeline Lilly's Hope van Dyne".
+Nadia van Dyne first appeared in Free Comic Book Day 2016 Civil War II in July 2016 and was "created as a comic version of Evangeline Lilly's Hope van Dyne" (in-turn based on the MC2 character Hope Pym created by Tom DeFalco and Ron Frenz).
 Mark Waid noted that they wanted to introduce a character who was "a nod to Ant-Man's Hope van Dyne without in any way minimizing Janet's role in the Marvel Universe".
 The name "Nadia" is of Slavic origin and translates to "Hope".

 She briefly had her own comic, The Unstoppable Wasp, but it was cancelled after eight issues.
 A second series with the same title debuted in October 2018 but was also cancelled after ten issues.
 In May 2020, Disney Books published a young adult novel written by Sam Maggs titled The Unstoppable Wasp: Built On Hope.

 Throughout her appearances, writer Jeremy Whitley pushed for Nadia to be portrayed as asexual, first implied in The Unstoppable Wasp #2 (2017).
 Whitley noted that he was unable to explicitly show Nadia as asexual in his original run due to her "being a character who owed so much to a movie franchise" in reference to the Marvel Cinematic Universe's Hope van Dyne.
 In Marvel's Voices: Pride (2023), Nadia's asexuality was confirmed.